 We actually stumbled upon it by chance when, while walking along Avenida Santa Fé, I reached for my iPhone to google a hopefully authentic French bakery.
 I decided to pick Cocu Boulangerie.
 As we took a right down Malabia Street to follow the Google map indications, I immediately fell in love with the vibrant street art, the “alternative” feel and culture as well as the overall cultural vibe of Palermo Soho.

-We learned that Cocu was founded in December of 2012 by three French expatiates, all in their late twenties at the time, living Buenos Aires.
+We learned that Cocu was founded in December of 2012 by three French expatriates, all in their late twenties at the time, living in Buenos Aires.
 Anaïs Gasset (from Montpellier), Morgan Chavrel (from Nice) and Adrien Verny (from Aix-en-Provence) lamented the lack of options to savour genuine French baguettes and warm pastries in the morning, as they would back home, despite the multitude of French-style cafés and pastry shops in Buenos Aires.

 In 2011, Morgan and Adrien saw an opportunity to break the mould and provide an authentic French patisserie experience for porteños, tourists and their French compatriots in the city.

-From opening day on December 14, 2012, the new establishment which launched with the slogan “Je t’aime à la folie” became a neighbourhood favourite.
+From opening day on December 14, 2012, the new establishment, which launched with the slogan “Je t’aime à la folie,” became a neighbourhood favourite.

 Address: